Nobody 700

 (4) all the money that has been made off the brutal killings, most specifically the book money paid to the various lawyers and jurors.

-ers to introduce implausible theories for the sole purpose of confusing jurors and, thereby, introducing a "reasonable" doubt.
+There still needs to be some kind of limits placed on the right of defense lawyers to introduce implausible theories for the sole purpose of confusing jurors and, thereby, introducing a "reasonable" doubt.
 Yes, they need to give their client the best possible defense, but they, too, should be sworn to seek justice.<<<

-hould be allowed unless supported by some substantial degree of hard or circumstantial evidence.
+Add on: perhaps no alternative theories should be allowed unless supported by some substantial degree of hard or circumstantial evidence.
 Of course, a definition of substantial would have to be agreed to, but that is not an impossible task.
 It would certainly be a step towards a search for truth as opposed to "get my client off at all costs.<<<

 What Dan Rostenkowski did was both unethical and wrong.
 However, I have a tough time believing he should spend jail time for crimes no different than many, if not most, of his colleagues on both sides of the aisle.
 While the law and rules are not new, the punishment almost seems a kind of legal ex post facto.
 Isn't it better to start fresh and announce, "this is the line drawn in the sand.
-Anyone who crosses it from this point on gets neither sympathy nor pardon."
+Anyone who crosses it from this point on gets neither sympathy nor pardon."<<<

 Some choices are truly Hobsen's with excruciating pain on either side.
 This said, I would have had no choice but to do what David Kaczynski did.
 Even the flesh of my flesh cannot be protected when the lives of innocents are at stake.<<<